 Students have access to a variety of resources within the department.
-These include computing services support and a graduate student computer lab, statistical consulting, a shareable archive of fellowship documents and other useful information, a teaching mentor, a professional development library, and an alumni database.
-Students who desire information about any of these resources should contact the Graduate Student Administrator.
+These include computing services support, statistical consulting, a shareable archive of fellowship documents and other useful information, a teaching mentor, teaching materials from previous TFs, a professional development library, and an alumni database.
+Many of these resources are available through the graduate student page on KennyNet.
+Students who desire information about any of these resources should contact the Graduate Administrator.

 The University offers a wide array of services and support.
 Major hubs are highlighted below.
 More information about these and other resources can be found on the Department website.